A Unified Framework for Fast Large-Scale Portfolio Optimization: Modeling Stock Returns

-The intuition behind the IPCA model is that in a high dimensional factor model, too many characteristics will lead to too much noise and colinearity among factors which makes the results hard to interpret and deteriorates the out-of-sample performance of the model.
-Therefore, $\boldsymbol{\Gamma}_{\beta}$ is introduced to aggregate large dimensional characteristics to the linear combination of exposure risks, and any errors orthogonal to the dynamic loadings will fall into the $\mathbf{v}_{\beta,i,t}$.
+The rationale behind the IPCA model lies in the challenge of high-dimensional factor models: an excess of characteristics can lead to significant noise and collinearity among factors.
+This makes the results challenging to interpret and can diminish the model's out-of-sample performance.
+Hence, $\boldsymbol{\Gamma}_{\beta}$ is introduced to aggregate large-dimensional characteristics into a linear combination of exposure risks.
+Any errors orthogonal to the dynamic loadings are accounted for in the $\mathbf{v}_{\beta,i,t}$.

 In the empirical analysis, we assume that $\boldsymbol{\Gamma}_{\alpha} = \mathbf{0}$ while focusing on the estimation of $\boldsymbol{\Gamma}_{\beta}$.
 Hence, for the restricted model ($\boldsymbol{\Gamma}_{\alpha} = \mathbf{0}$), we have